Download eBooks & Wiring Diagrams (FREE)

 In Antigua, there is a 6-month dry season from November to April.
 After April, the rainy season arrives from May to October.

-For the best chance for hiking Acatenango in great weather, you can refer to this handy Acatenango Weather Forecast website.
+For the best chance to hike Acatenango in great weather, you can refer to this handy Acatenango Weather Forecast website.
 But even tour guides in Antigua will admit that the weather in Acatenango is difficult to predict.

 Is It Safe To Hike Acatenango Volcano?